skip navigation

 Overview

-The Bradley Medical and Health Foundation was established in 1994 and meeting are held every other month on the third Thursday of the month.
+The Bradley Medical and Health Foundation was established in 1994 and meetings are held every quarter.
 The Foundation is a not-for-profit entity dedicated to improving and maintaining the high quality of medical care in Bradley County and Southeast Arkansas.

 Purpose